 Election & Membership

-Members: Donna Rupp (chair), Tom Coleman (volunteer), Steve Hallock, Paul Porter, Pete Sakowski, Cathy Schneider (volunteer), and Donna Tucker
+Members: Donna Rupp (chair), Tom Coleman (volunteer), Brian Griguts, Steve Hallock, Paul Porter, Pete Sakowski, Cathy Schneider (volunteer), and Donna Tucker

 The Finance Committee shall use university funding wisely.